adrwxyz/adrw.xyz/content/posts/books/2020-06-15-never-split-the-difference.md

 Saying, "Hi, my name is ____", with a calm deferential tone of voice can disarm the most unruly situations, and even get special discounts or provisions in retail situations!

+### Getting Them to Negotiate Themselves

+Tell them "No" a few times without ever saying the word to have the counter party continue to negotiate against themselves upon each response.

+* "How can I do that?": they will empathize with your situation and give a better offer
+* "Though your offer is generous, I'm sorry but it won't work for me": nurture counter part to live up to the word, soften with an apology
+* "I'm sorry but I can't do that": inability to perform triggers more empathy
+* "I'm sorry, no": if delivered gently, it barely sounds negative at all
+* "No": tone of downward inflection with regard